|

 below the snow cover has started to grow ... the arctic summer

+will be short, but intense.
 This is also the tourists' season.
 Visitors from a different

 countries come to visit us, three groups of five.
 We enjoy